mlcommons/mobile_app_open/mobile_back_litert/README.md

   is no fallback to catch it: if the budget runs out the app goes down.
 Watch the `[mem] llm: before GPU compile` and `[mem] llm: after GPU compile` lines to see what the delegate actually costs.
-* **`stable_diffusion` cannot use Metal with the models that ship today, and the reason is not the quantization.** Each of the three was compiled against the Metal accelerator on the host and each one failed:
+* **`stable_diffusion` cannot use Metal with the models that ship today, but the models can be rewritten so that it can.** Each of the three published exports fails to compile against the Metal accelerator:

   ```text
   WARNING: Attempting to use a delegate that only supports static-sized tensors